tarwn/lessthandot-hugo/blogs/content/posts/2011-12-28-sql-server-auditing-creating-a-1.md

 ```
 ### Final Thoughts

 Just based on auditing for delete statements on database can prove to be very dynamic when using the auditing feature.
-It doesn&#8217;t even stop here, as this was only a demo, there are a lot more you can audit like stored procedures, functions, views, etc. This is a powerful feature especially for monitoring critical and highly sensitive databases.
+It doesn't even stop here, as this was only a demo, there are a lot more you can audit like stored procedures, functions, views, etc. This is a powerful feature especially for monitoring critical and highly sensitive databases.

 To see what else you can audit with the Database Specifications go [here][1] and skip down to Database-Level Audit Action Groups.